opensearch-project/project-website/_posts/2025-09-03-Introducing-OSCAR:-The-AI-Chat-bot-that-Enables-OpenSearch-Conversational-Automation-for-Releases.md

 ## OSCAR in action: 3.2.0 release success stories

-During the OpenSearch 3.2.0 release, we launched a beta version of OSCAR internally.
+During the 3.2 release, we piloted a beta version of OSCAR to handle routine steps using natural language commands.
 OSCAR demonstrated its value across three critical areas:

 1. Metrics integration and analysis
 2. Workflow automation with Jenkins integration